ChadwickCSP/Snowman/Milestone 5/GettingStarted.md

 ![Moved Gitignore](images/MovedGitIgnore.png)

 3. Commit and Push your changes.
+Note: The image below should be clicking the Add all button not just the add button for `.gitignore`

 ![Commit and Push](images/CommitAndPush.png)